 Research Protections: IRB/IACUC

-Welcome to the Pace University Institutional Review Board (IRB) website!
-The IRB is committed to protecting the rights, welfare, and privacy of human participants in research.
-The IRB reviews all proposed research involving human participants that will be conducted by members of the Pace community (faculty, students, and staff), and by external parties who wish to conduct research either with Pace faculty, staff or students as participants or on any Pace University owned and/or operated site.
+The Institutional Review Board (IRB) is committed to protecting the rights, welfare, and privacy of human participants in research.
+The IRB reviews proposed research involving human participants conducted by members of the Pace community (faculty, students, and staff), and by external parties who wish to conduct research either with Pace faculty, staff or students as participants or on any Pace University owned and/or operated site.

-If you determine that your project fits the definition of research with human subjects, your application will be reviewed by the IRB.
+Your application will be reviewed by the IRB if it is determined that your project fits the definition of research with human subjects.
 The IRB is authorized to conduct three levels of review, depending on the scope and nature of the research.

-Exempt category: Participants are subjected to minimal risk and the research fits one of the 6 federally designated exempt review categories [see 46.101(b)1-6].
-Investigators must still submit an application packet and obtain approval from the IRB if their research falls within the exempt category.
+Exempt category: Participants are subjected to minimal risk and the research fits one of the 6 federally designated exempt review categories.
+Examples of exempt studies could involve:

 - Normal education practices,